The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their thoughtful comments which helped improve the manuscript.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 818085 GMGalaxies.
 This study used computing equipment funded by the Research Capital Investment Fund (RCIF) provided by UKRI, and partially funded by the University College London Cosmoparticle Initiative.
 OA acknowledges support from the Knut and Alice Wallenberg Foundation, the Swedish Research Council (grant 2019-04659), and the Swedish National Space Agency (SNSA Dnr 2023-00164).
 We acknowledge PRACE for awarding us access to Joliot-Curie at GENCI/CEA, France to perform the simulations presented in this work.
 Computations presented in this work were in part performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at the Tetralith supercomputer, part of the National Supercomputer Centre, Linköping University.
 JR would like to thank the STFC for support from grants ST/Y002865/1 and ST/Y002857/1.

 Author contributions are as follows.

 \textbf{GJ}: Conceptualization, data curation, formal analysis, investigation, writing -- original draft (lead). \textbf{AP}: Conceptualization, funding acquisition, methodology, resources, writing -- original draft (support). \textbf{OA}: Conceptualization, data curation, methodology, resources, writing -- review \& editing. \textbf{JR}: Conceptualization, writing -- review \& editing. \textbf{MR}: Conceptualization, data curation, writing -- review \& editing.